 Madison is situated on an isthmus between Lake Mendota and Lake Monona, and was named after President James Madison.
 There are so many different sights and attractions to wander through and take in while visiting Madison.
 A few of these places should definitely include the Chazen Museum of Art and Madison Museum of Contemporary Art, as well as some of the following attractions that are listed below to ensure that you see all the places in Madison that the whole family can enjoy.

 Wisconsin State Capitol

 The painting “Resources of Wisconsin” adorns the ceiling of the rotunda, the only granite dome in the United States.
-You can view the rotunda from Trumpeter’s Balcony
+At 34 feet in diameter and 13 feet in height this impressive painting was done by Edwin Howland Blashfield.
+View the rotunda from Trumpeter’s Balcony

 Henry Vilas Zoo

 The Henry Vilas Zoo is one of the few admission free and community supported zoos in the entire country.
 Opened in 1904 after a land grant was given by Col. William and Anna Vilas.
 Of all the places in Madison to visit this is sure to blow the whole family away.
 Indoor exhibits at the zoo include the aviary, herpetarium, discovery center, and primate building.
 The zoo train and conservation carousel are found in the children’s zoo.
 The savanna and high plains exhibits feature animals like camels and giraffes, while the North American prairie exhibit features prairie dogs.
 Polar bears live in the Arctic Passage exhibit.
 Zoo events include Zoo Run Run, ZOOvies, Zoo Lights, and Brew Lights.
 Although it gets a bit chilly in Wisconsin you don’t have to worry about the cold weather closing any of these exhibits down as it is open year round!